DonggiChae/sto_project/README.md

 ![image](https://user-images.githubusercontent.com/69336797/229003603-77b5cb4f-a3ee-470f-bdbe-190e30abeeeb.png)
 This project is for the NCD program.

+### How to use

+1. contract build & deploy
+    - nft contract deploy && fn new_default_meta call
+    - market contract deploy && fn new call
+2. mint NFT to register a asset
+3. approve NFT to market
+4. now, you can buy asset tokens and sell asset tokens

 # 0. Near Certified Developer Course Goals

  1. **perceiving** web 3 in the context of human history